zinmyopaing/ICT-Hacking-MVP/docs/weekly-logbook.md

 ### Plan for Lab 03
 Interview university students to validate whether they face difficulties finding study groups and study partners.

+##Lab 03: Customer Problem Discovery

+### What We Completed

+1.Prepared interview questions
+2.Interviewed students
+3.Collected evidence

+### What We Learned

+1.Students struggle to find study groups
+2.Facebook groups are inefficient
+3.Students want subject-based matching

+### Plan for Lab 04

+Create user personas and userstories.